For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 globe map

-If you're looking for a cheap destination for studying abroad, then the UK might not be your best bet.
+If you're looking for a cheap destination to study abroad, then the UK might not be your best bet.

 In comparison, places like Germany, Sweden, South Africa, Finland and Denmark are often cheaper.
-You could save as much as £10,000 a year in some cases (when taking both tuition fees and cost of living into account).
+You could save more than £20,000 a year in some cases (when taking both tuition fees and cost of living into account).

 Germany offers free tuition in many cases (including for international students!).
 So you might only have to factor in living costs.

 However, degrees in the UK are often shorter than in some countries.
 For example, an undergraduate degree in the US is four years, but only three in the UK.
-Similarly, an MA is two years in the US, while in the UK they typically only last one.
+Similarly, an MA is two years in the US, while in the UK, they typically only last one year.
 This can have a significant impact on the overall amount you spend on tuition fees.

 UK living costs for international students